suniv2017/nodejsdb/README.md

 Experimental project.
 Runnable artefacts will be published as standalone npm modules, and by various authors.

-Add your comments in the form of [Issues](https://github.com/ypocat/nodejsdb/issues).
+Add your comments in the form of [Issues](https://github.com/ypocat/nodejsdb/issues), or contribute to [this discussion](http://groups.google.com/group/nodejs/browse_frm/thread/1ec2908cd5fafa28).

 ### Rationale